kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/README.md

 -Create a customized training data set that correctly lables trader lingo and potentially use Google's AutoML to build the model.

 -Create a "voting" system that consideres sentiment scores of several different algorithms into a single score.

-- I am currently working on making a production version of this concept